rustydcoder/GOT-fanapp/README.md

 # FANPAGE APP

 This is a game of thrones fan page app built with Facebook's REACT.
-Built on a 3rd party API.
+Built on a 3rd party API [TVMAZE](http://tvmaze.com).

 ## RESOURCES